Artem-Petruk/hello-world/README.md

 Hi everyone!

-Artem here.
-I Like C#, .NET, ASP.NET, JavaScript (that's what I'm made of!).
+My name is Artem.
+I learn C# and .NET Framework.
+In the near future I am going to learn ASP.NET, JavaScript with HTML&CSS.